vmware/terraform-provider-vcfa/website/docs/d/supervisor.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_supervisor"
 sidebar_current: "docs-vcfa-data-source-supervisor"
 description: |-
-  Provides a data source to read Supervisors in VMware Cloud Foundation Automation.
+  Provides a data source to read a Supervisor in VMware Cloud Foundation Automation.
 ---

 # vcfa\_supervisor

-Provides a data source to read Supervisors in VMware Cloud Foundation Automation.
+Provides a data source to read a Supervisor in VMware Cloud Foundation Automation.

+~> This data source can only be used by **System Administrators**

 ## Example Usage